agnoster/nodeready/README.md

     U=http://agnoster.github.com/nodeready/;(curl $U||wget -O - $U||lynx -source $U)|bash

-Just copy-and-paste that crazy little snippet into your terminal, and watch the magic begin!
+Just copy-and-paste that crazy little snippet into your terminal, and watch the magic\* begin!

+> \* Magic only available on POSIX-compliant systems.
+If you have to ask: Yes, it works on Macs, and no, it doesn't work on Windows.
+If you try running this on Windows, the best you can hope for is herpes.

 What does it install?
 ---------------------